 It was an emphatic start to the season as City won both their home games, 4-0 against west ham and 1-0 against Tottenham , however the Blues couldn’t keep their form up away from home as they were well beaten by Arsenal 4-0, however City stayed in North London and completed a double over Tottenham beating them 2-1.

-34 year old Denis Law, now unable to get back into the first team, announced his retirement.
+After the defeat at Highbury, 34 year old Denis Law, now unable to get back into the first team, announced his retirement.
 City mutually agreeing to end his contract.

 Back to Maine Road and City kept up their 100% home record beating Leeds United 2-1 before earning a good away point at Coventry with a 2-2 draw.
 City played Scunthorpe next in the 2nd Round of the League Cup and showed their superiority with a 6-0 home win, which saw a hat-trick from the impressive Colin Bell.

 It was to be four wins out of four in the league at Maine Road as City beat title contenders Liverpool 2-0.
 However they failed to score in their next two away games losing 3-0 at Middlesbrough where Willie Donachie was sent off for retaliation, and then a goalless draw at Carlisle.
 And so eight games in and City were in an excellent position in the League Just 3 points off the summit sitting in third place behind Liverpool and leaders Ipswich.
 City leap-frogged Liverpool a week later as they beat QPR at Maine Road and moved into 2nd place in the league just two points behind Ipswich.